awadhamza/Tile-Puzzle-Solving-AI/README.md

 1. Download the executable (a.out).

-2. Next, change directories on a command terminal to the executable directory.
+2. Next, change directories on a command terminal to the (a.out) executable directory.

 3. Finally, run `./a.out`